user-story-based-exercises/cms-vt-core-symfony-using-doctrine-orm-for-persistence/README.md

 ### Acceptance Criteria
 - Editors can add movie entries from the overview via click of a button

+## User Story 5
+*As an EDITOR I want to be able to search for movie titles, so I can easily retrieve information about specific movies.*

+### Acceptance Criteria
+- Editors can filter the list created in User Story 2 by title
+- Titles are listed if the title contains the string in the search text box

 #### Links
 https://my.skilldisplay.eu/en/skillset/120